Exploring Little India Singapore: A Photographer’s Journey

 I had walked past this butcher shop several times but never stopped.
 On this occasion, I noticed three men inside and quickly framed a symmetrical shot.
 Later, in Lightroom, I realized how beautifully the red color popped out, from the ceiling to the side of the property.
 The bright bulbs provided the shop more energy and customers felt more welcoming to make purchase.

-Reflections and Hidden Details
+Reflections and hidden details

 When and how to explore Little India